klaarnut/user-docs/en/website-content.md

 - **Link page to a current menu on navigation**

-1. In Content editor, click "Menu" floating menu, and select **Menu**.
+1. In Content editor, click "Menu" on floating menu, and select **Menu**.

 ![image](images/website_content/img_link_page_01.png)

-2. The "Menu Setting" panel appears, click on the Menu you want to link to this page.
+2. The "Menu Setting" panel appears, click on the Menu you want to link to a page.

 ![image](images/website_content/img_link_page_02_menu_setting.png)

-3. In "Menu Setting" panel,look at **Link to** part, select **Page** bullet.
+3. In "Menu Setting" panel, look at **Link to** part, select **Page** bullet.
 And select page name from **Select Page** part.

 ![image](images/website_content/img_link_page_03_setting_page.png)